Sterbenxy13/Loren-Library/README.md

 # Loren-Library

-My technical final project in wordpress
+## Description
+That's a library e-commerce using wordpress with woocommerce as the final project of my technical degree.